zeborah: Map of New Zealand with a zebra salient (Default)

 Date: 2008-12-31 11:21 am (UTC)

-ext_12726: Me at the computer (Bedtime reading)
+ext_12726: (Bedtime reading)

 From: [identity profile] heleninwales.livejournal.com